Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Methods

-In addition to the periodic simulations, we generated data with non-periodic connectivity that follows a state-switching pattern, based on the work by Thompson et al.~\cite{thompson2018simulations}.
-We let the covariance matrix in Eq.~\eqref{eq:sigma_simulation} switch between two states with the strength of connectivity $\sigma_i$ being $0.1$ in one state and $0.8$ in the other state.
+The state-switching simulation was based on the work by Thompson et al.~\cite{thompson2018simulations}.
+Namely, we let the covariance matrix in Eq.~\eqref{eq:sigma_simulation} switch between two states with the strength of connectivity $\sigma(x_n)$ being $0.1$ in one state and $0.8$ in the other state.
 The duration of each state is randomly sampled from $\left[20, 30, 40, 50, 60 \right]$ time points.
 After the sampled number of time points, the simulation switches to the other state.

+Finally, the fMRI-like simulation was based on the work by Kampman et al.~\cite{kampman2024time}.
+Here, we first convolve the state-switching pattern with a haemodynamic response function (HRF), and then add realistic noise based on fMRI timeseries data from the Human Connectome Project (HCP) dataset~\cite{van2013wu}.
+Namely, in these simulations, noise (denoted by $\v{\epsilon}_n$) is added to the time series as follows:

+where we set $\alpha$ to $2/3$ such that the signal to noise ratio equals 2.
+Similarly to the work by Kampman et al.~\cite{kampman2024time}, we randomly selected independent components from an independent component analysis (ICA) on the HCP resting-state fMRI dataset.
+In this way, we can be sure that only the signal to noise ratio in the data is affected, but not the pattern of the covariance itself.
+The variance and covariance terms of the new timeseries are only scaled by the signal to noise ratio~\cite{kampman2024time}.

-To reliably compare the two frameworks on different types of connectivity, we generate multiple connectivity matrices over time for each combination of simulation parameters.
-For every set of simulation parameters, that is for every connectivity pattern and number of observations, and in the case of periodic connectivity also for every amplitude and frequency, we simulate $40$ random connectivity patterns.
+We generate 40 random connectivity matrices over time for each combination of simulation parameters, that is for every connectivity pattern and number of observations, and in the case of periodic connectivity also for every amplitude and frequency.
 Using Eq.\eqref{eq:y_mvn}, we then generate one random dataset for each of these simulated connectivity matrices over time.
-Implementations of these simulations and the corresponding hypothesis tests can be found on \href{https://github.com/Hesterhuijsdens/Dynamic-connectivity-hypothesis-testing.git}{our GitHub page}.
+Implementations of these simulations and the corresponding hypothesis tests can be found on \href{https://github.com/Hesterhuijsdens/Bayesian-dynamic-connectivity-hypothesis-testing.git}{our GitHub page}.